-- 2.1 The chief executive may offer early retirement to employees where the scheme is approved by the Commissioner of Taxation. - (a) The scheme must satisfy the legislative requirement that all employees who comprise such a class of employees as the Commissioner of Taxation approves may participate in the scheme; and - (b) The scheme must be implemented with a view to rationalising or reorganising the agency's business operations1; and - (c) Before the early retirement scheme is implemented the Commissioner of Taxation must have issued written approval of the early retirement scheme. - 2.2 Allegations or findings of unsatisfactory performance or conduct due to any cause are not grounds for offering an employee an early retirement package.

-- 2.3 The chief executive must establish the bona fides of each early retirement scheme and ensure that the relevant income tax provisions are complied with. - 2.4 If applicable, the chief executive must ensure that the provisions of the directive relating to employment arrangements following workplace change and sections 90 and 90A of the Industrial Relations Act 1999 are met including consultation with employee organisations and notification to the relevant Australian Government department.
+- The chief executive may offer early retirement to employees where the scheme is approved by the Commissioner of Taxation. - The scheme must satisfy the legislative requirement that all employees who comprise such a class of employees as the Commissioner of Taxation approves may participate in the scheme; and - The scheme must be implemented with a view to rationalising or reorganising the agency's business (b) operations; and - Before the early retirement scheme is implemented the Commissioner of Taxation must have issued (c) written approval of the early retirement scheme. - Allegations or findings of unsatisfactory performance or conduct due to any cause are not grounds for offering an 2.2. employee an early retirement package. - The chief executive must establish the bona fides of each early retirement scheme and ensure that the relevant 2.3. income tax provisions are complied with. - If applicable, the chief executive must ensure that the provisions of the directive relating to employees requiring placement and sections 90 and 90A of the Industrial Relations Act 1999 are met including consultation with employee organisations and notification to the relevant Australian Government department.